1AhmedYasser/devtailor_assignment/README.md

 This project is copyrighted to Ahmed Yasser and only used for submitting dev tailor assignment

-## The Poject Recommened Configurations
+## The Project Recommened Configurations

 1) Flutter 3.0.5
 2) Dart 2.17.6